laurencejbelliott/roswebcomponents/docs/listener-functions.md

 ```

 Asynchronous Listener functions:
+ - rwcListenerGetCurrentPage
+    - Return type: String.
+    - Description: Gets the path of the current HTML page being displayed on the primary client's browser.
+This information is used by [rwc-receiver.js](/scripts/rwc-receiver.js) to track which page to load HTML from on secondary clients.
  - rwcListenerGetPosition
     - Return type: Number array.
     - Description: Gets the co-ordinates of the robot's position from odometry.